Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 ## 🌎 What This Pipeline Does

 This project ingests hourly electricity demand data and hourly weather data, cleans and validates both sources, merges them by timestamp, and produces a feature dataset suitable for analytics, dashboards, and future forecasting workflows.
+The repo now also includes an initial Streamlit dashboard that reads from PostgreSQL and turns the feature table into interactive demand and temperature insights.

 <div align="center">

-### Raw APIs → Clean Data → Validated Features → Analytics Layer
+### Raw APIs → Clean Data → Validated Features → PostgreSQL → Streamlit Insights

 </div>